Quneitra Governorate clashes (2012–2014): Iran

-Osnet reports that the Syrian Government/Hezbollah led drive towards Quneitra via Tel Harra has a number of unique features.
-For the first time in the Syrian theatre, the forces are commanded in full by an Iranian operations room.
-Its goal reaches beyond ensuring the survival of Syria.
-Rather they aim to make Quneitra the seat of their forward command and bring Iranian Revolutionary Guards (IRGC) within sight and firing range of Israeli military forces.
+OSNet reported that the Syrian government/Hezbollah-led drive towards Quneitra via Tel Harra had a number of unique features.
+For the first time in the Syrian theatre, the forces were commanded in full by an Iranian operations room.
+Its goal reached beyond ensuring the survival of the Syrian government.
+Rather, they aimed to make Quneitra the seat of their forward command and bring Iranian Revolutionary Guards (IRGC) within sight and firing range of Israeli military forces.
 At a 7 May 2013 meeting with Iranian foreign minister Ali Akbar Salehi, Syrian President Bashar Al-Assad announced, "The Golan will become a front of resistance."
 Tel al-Hara, at 3500 feet the tallest peak in the Golan range, and overlooking Israel's outposts, is important because it was formerly a Syrian fortress with tens of square kilometers of bunkers, funnels and defensive positions.
 Also perched there were advanced Russian radar stations, which kept track of Israel military and air force movements across the border.
 These stations were connected to the Middle East intelligence networks of the IRGC and kept Tehran abreast of Israeli military movements and deployments."
-Iran's aims in deploying in the Golan Heights is to deter Israel from acting against its nuclear program, defend Syria as part of the resistance axis, and establish an active front for anti-Israel terror attacks in the Golan and even to liberate the Israeli-occupied Golan.
+According to Christians for Israel International, Iran's aim in deploying in the Golan Heights was to deter Israel from acting against its nuclear program, defend Syria as part of the resistance axis, and establish an active front for anti-Israel terror attacks in the Golan and even to liberate the Israeli-occupied Golan.
 Hezbollah's strategy could also be termed defensive in that they fear the possibility that Israel will close in on it from Mount Dov to the west, using the Al-Nusra Front and moderate opposition forces to lay siege to southern Lebanon, thus causing difficulties for the organization's activities there.
 In addition, and perhaps more importantly, Hezbollah and Assad fear that Israel is carving out a path to Damascus via Quneitra and Daraa — one that will allow it easy access to the Syrian capital in the event of war.
 Hezbollah and Iran have asked the Palestinian resistance movements, such as Hamas's Al-Qassam Brigades and the many factions of Palestinians living in refugee camps in Lebanon and Syria, to join their front against Israel.